-Depreciation expense related to property and equipment for the years ended December 31, 2022, 2021 and 2020 was \$33.4 million, \$34.5 million, and \$35.4 million, respectively.
+Depreciation expense related to property and equipment for the years ended December 31, 2023, 2022 and 2021 was \$34.0 million, \$33.4 million, and \$34.5 million, respectively.

 Deferred Compensation.
 We have a deferred compensation plan that permits certain management employees to defer a portion of their salary until the future.
 We established a Rabbi trust to finance obligations under the plan with corporate-owned variable life insurance contracts.
-The cash surrender value totaled \$15.8 million and \$19.1 million at December 31, 2022 and 2021, respectively, which is included in other assets in our consolidated balance sheets.
-We have recorded a deferred compensation payable of \$15.3 million and \$18.1 million at December 31, 2022 and 2021, respectively, to reflect the liability to our employees under this plan.
+The cash surrender value totaled \$18.3 million and \$15.8 million at December 31, 2023 and 2022, respectively, which is included in other assets in our consolidated balance sheets.
+We have recorded a deferred compensation payable of \$17.2 million and \$15.3 million at December 31, 2023 and 2022, respectively, to reflect the liability to our employees under this plan.

 Other Assets.
-Other assets as of December 31, 2022 and 2021 consisted of the following (in thousands):
+Other assets as of December 31, 2023 and 2022 consisted of the following (in thousands):

-2022 2021
+2023 2022

-Investments in privately held companies \$ 15,576 \$ 14,711
+Investments in privately held companies \$ 19,061 \$ 15,576

-Deferred compensation plan assets 15,767 19,126
+Deferred compensation plan assets 18,309 15,767

-Long-term notes receivable, net 2,397 2,345
+Long-term notes receivable, net 3,241 2,397

-Other 10,612 5,239
+Other 14,182 10,612

-Total \$ 44,352 \$ 41,421
+Total \$ 54,793 \$ 44,352

 We analyze our investments in privately held companies to determine if they should be accounted for using the equity method based on our ability to exercise significant influence over operating and financial policies of the investment.
-Our share of earnings associated with equity method investments is reported within other income (expense) in our consolidated statements of income (loss).
+Our share of earnings associated with equity method investments is reported within other income (expense) in our consolidated statements of income.
 Investments not accounted for under the equity method of accounting are accounted for at cost minus impairment, if applicable, plus or minus changes in valuation resulting from observable transactions for identical or similar investments.

 Other Long-term Obligations.
-Other long-term obligations as of December 31, 2022 and 2021 consisted of the following (in thousands):
+Other long-term obligations as of December 31, 2023 and 2022 consisted of the following (in thousands):

-2022 2021
+2023 2022

-Contingent consideration liabilities \$ 2,260 \$ 13,500
+Contingent consideration liabilities \$ 3,039 \$ 2,260

-Other long-term obligations 12,476 10,084
+Other long-term obligations 10,791 12,476

-Total \$ 14,736 \$ 23,584
+Total \$ 13,830 \$ 14,736

 In connection with a business combination, any contingent consideration is recorded at fair value on the acquisition date based upon the consideration expected to be transferred in the future.
 We re-measure the estimated liability each quarter based upon changes in revenue estimates, changes in the probability of achieving relevant milestones and changes in the discount rate or expected period of payment.
-Changes in the estimated fair value are recorded through operating expense in our consolidated statements of income (loss).
+Changes in the estimated fair value are recorded through operating expense in our consolidated statements of income.